andreamentges/functional-diversity-index/README.md

 # Code for functional diversity index

-The repository contains both a MATLAB and an R script to calculate functional diversity `D_F` from a list of signal intensities and associated molecular traits.
+The repository contains a MATLAB script to calculate functional diversity `D_F` from a list of signal intensities and associated molecular traits.
-Authors: Andrea Mentges, Helena Osterholz

-The computer code developed for the following publication:
+The computer code was developed for the following publication:
 "Functional Molecular Diversity of Marine Dissolved Organic Matter Is Reduced during Degradation"
 Andrea Mentges, Christoph Feenders, Maren Seibt, Bernd Blasius, and Thorsten Dittmar
 Frontiers in Marine Science, 2017